 If you’ve never snowshoed to the Spout before, you’re in for a mighty big treat, and having a friend who knows the way is a huge bonus, so by all means join them if you can!

-This 13.2 km winter trek (return trip distance) does require a certain level of fitness, as you’ll be snowshoeing from an elevation of 150 m (highway trailhead) all the way up to 250 m, then all the way down to the Spout (close to sea level), and then all the way back again of course.
+This 13.2 km winter trek (return trip distance) does require a certain level of fitness, as you’ll be snowshoeing from an elevation of 150 m (highway trailhead) up to 250 m (plateau), then all the way down to sea level (the Spout), and after your break there all the way back again of course.

 Unfamiliar with the terrain?
-Here’s what to expect (simplification):
+Here’s what to expect (simplified):